There are so many fun things to do in Tirana, it’s no wonder it’s become so popular with travelers and tourists alike.

 It’s really easy to get to Berat from Tirana, with buses departing regularly from the bus terminal every hour or so.
 Most buses stop at Durres too, if you wish to tick off the ancient city on the way.
 The journey to Berat takes around 2.5 hours, and is definitely one of the best things to do in Tirana.

 Whilst you can absolutely take a solo trip to Berat, this tour is an excellent option if you want company.
 The cost includes transport, a guided city tour, and entrance fees for many attractions in Berat.
 You can check it out here.

 14. Eat at a Local Zgara

-Zgara means ‘grill’ in Albanian, and these local grill houses are dotted around all over the city.
+Zgara means ‘grill’ in Albanian, and these local grill houses are dotted all over the city.
 Whilst they often don’t look like anything special, they’re a great place to pick up delicious food at local prices.
-A good option for budget travellers.
+A good option for budget travelers.

 My favorite options are the homemade qoftes, (Albanian meatballs), which can be picked up for around 35 lek each, ($0.30 USD), and the chicken and pork shish kebabs.

 Whilst the zgaras are mostly equipped to feed meat eaters, there are also some choices for vegetarians too.
 I would recommend the tzatziki, (the best I have ever tried!), and the stuffed vegetables are always tasty from zgaras too.
 A visit to a zgara is one of the best things to do in Tirana to sample local life.

 ☞ SEE ALSO: 10 Day Road Trip Around Albania

 15. Take a Tour of the Bovilla Lakes